How Long After Taking Librium Can I Drink Alcohol?

 In short, it’s not a good idea — and it could be dangerous.
 Here’s why:

-1. Increased Sedation
+1. Extreme Drowsiness and Sedation

 Both Librium and alcohol are depressants that slow down the nervous system.
 Librium itself can cause severe drowsiness, slowing our heart rate and breathing to potentially dangerous levels.